-- IFA 1.1 The number of people with developmental disabilities who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect their lives, the lives of others, and/or systems.
-Grantees will be required to report aggregate data regarding race/ethnicity, gender, and geographical location (urban vs. rural) of project participants. - IFA 1.2 The number of family members who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect the family, the lives of others, and/or systems.
-Grantees will be required to report aggregate data regarding race/ethnicity, gender, and geographical location (urban vs. rural) of project participants.
+IFA 1.1 The number of people with developmental disabilities who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect their lives, the lives of others, and/or systems.
+Grantees will be required to report aggregate data regarding race/ethnicity, geographical location (urban vs. rural) of project participants, sex at birth, gender identity, and sexual orientation.

+IFA 1.2 The number of family members who participated in Council supported activities designed to increase their knowledge of how to take part in decisions that affect the family, the lives of others, and/or systems.
+Grantees will be required to report aggregate data regarding race/ethnicity, geographical location (urban vs. rural) of project participants, sex at birth, gender identity, and sexual orientation.